Protective Dog Breeds

 Photo by unscriptedMe

-This is one of the most common breeds due to their loyalty.
+This is one of the most common breeds due to their loyalty making them good guard dogs.
 A doberman is friendly and stable until you threaten his family.
 As one of the smartest of dog breeds, you need to provide him with plenty of avenues to let out his intelligence.
 Lots of exercises and consistent training will not only enable your doberman to protect your family, but also anticipate threats and dangers.
 However, be careful not to confuse aggression for protection.

 Photo by Jordan Whitt